-On the downside, full-grain leather is heavy, restricts breathability, takes a long time to break-in, and takes far longer than synthetic materials to dry out once wet.
+On the downside, full-grain leather is heavy, restricts breathability, takes a long time to break in, and takes far longer than synthetic materials to dry out once wet.

 Found in both day-hiking and backpacking models, split-grain leather is typically combined with synthetic fabrics to save weight and enhance breathability.
 While cheaper, lighter, more supple, and more breathable than full-grain leather, split-grain is less water- and abrasion-resistant.

 Like suede, nubuck has a velvety and soft, napped finish.
-This fabric represents a sort of happy medium between full- and split-grain leathers, offering good water and abrasion-resistance, lighter weight, and more suppleness.
+This fabric represents a sort of happy medium between full- and split-grain leathers, offering good water and abrasion resistance, lighter weight, and more suppleness.

 The types of synthetics most commonly used on hiking shoes and boots are nylon, polyester, poly-nylon blends, and synthetic leather.
-Each of these materials is typically lighter, more breathable, quicker drying, and cheaper than leather but also lack leather’s durability, abrasion resistance, and water resistance.
+Each of these materials is typically lighter, more breathable, quicker drying, and cheaper than leather but also lacks leather’s durability, abrasion resistance, and water resistance.